Race and appearance of Jesus

 The race and appearance of Jesus, widely accepted by researchers to be a Jew from Galilee, has been a topic of discussion since the days of early Christianity.
 Various theories about the race of Jesus have been proposed and debated.
 By the Middle Ages, a number of documents, generally of unknown or questionable origin, had been composed and were circulating with details of the appearance of Jesus.
 These documents are now mostly considered forgeries.

 A wide range of depictions have appeared over the two millennia since Jesus's death, often influenced by cultural settings, political circumstances and theological contexts.
 Many depictions are interpretations of spurious sources, and are generally historically inaccurate.

-By the 19th century, theories that Jesus was non-Semitic were being developed, with writers suggesting he was variously white, black, or some other race other than those known to have been native to the Levant.
+By the 19th century, theories that Jesus was non-Semitic were being developed, with writers suggesting he was variously white, black, or some race other than those known to have been native to the Levant.
 However, as in other cases of the assignment of race to biblical individuals, these claims have been mostly based on cultural stereotypes, ethnocentrism, and societal trends rather than on scientific analysis or historical method.

 Historical appearance

-Research on ancient skeletons in modern-day Israel and Palestine suggests that Judeans of the time were biologically closer to present-day Iraqi Jews than to any other modern population, according to specialist bio historian Yossi Nagar.
+Research on ancient skeletal anthropology in modern-day Israel and Palestine suggests that Judeans of the time were biologically closer to present-day Iraqi Jews than to any other modern population, according to bio-historian Yossi Nagar.
 Thus, in terms of physical appearance, the average Judean of the time would have likely had brown or black hair, honey/olive-brown skin, and brown eyes.
 Judean men of the time period were on average about 5 ft 5 in in height.
 Scholars have also suggested that it is likely Jesus had short hair and a beard, in accordance with Jewish practices of the time and the appearance of philosophers.
 The earliest depictions of Jesus from the Roman catacombs depict him as free of facial hair.

+Subsequent genetic analysis has shown Judeans were descendants of Canaanites, who shared strongest affinities with contemporary Levantine populations.

 Historians have speculated that Jesus's ascetic and itinerant lifestyle and work as a tektōn (Ancient Greek for an artisan-craftsman, typically a carpenter), entailing manual labour and exposure to the elements, affected his appearance.
-It has been suggested that Jesus likely had a lean appearance.
+It has been suggested that Jesus likely had a lean appearance, and would have looked akin to any other rural Galilean of his time.